moqimoqidea/intellij-rainbow-brackets/Fleet.md

 3. Approve changes:
   <img width="409" alt="image" src="https://github.com/izhangzhihao/intellij-rainbow-brackets/assets/12044174/4ea2f1ef-9767-4d75-aa65-3d8aab29cb81">

-4. Edit your current color theme:
+4. Edit your current color theme, or simple choose the 'Rainbow Brackets Generated' theme
   <img width="844" alt="image" src="https://github.com/izhangzhihao/intellij-rainbow-brackets/assets/12044174/4ce4a3e3-91c6-47e2-85f8-8bdf38db58b3">

+  **NOTE: Currently, there is a bug in Fleet where the theme automatically resets to the default after restarting the IDE.
+You may need to manually reselect your preferred theme.
+For more details, check the issue here: [FL-27542](https://youtrack.jetbrains.com/issue/FL-27542/Theme-reversion-to-default-upon-popup-opening).**

 5. Choose your edited color theme(you may need to restart)
   <img width="809" alt="image" src="https://github.com/izhangzhihao/intellij-rainbow-brackets/assets/12044174/ff5ec052-478f-4654-a0fc-544c1eced1a1">